How Additive Manufacturing Can Revolutionize Your Engineering Projects

 A liquid photopolymer resin is placed in a vat, which is then solidified using UV rays or a laser.
 This process requires having supports on the parts.
 The components produced are generally fragile and the number of compatible materials in this process is limited.

 Thin sheets of material are bonded using an ultrasonic wave or laser beam welding process.
 Once the part is finished, the excess material must be removed by cutting or sanding to give it its final shape; this requires more time for production, which is a little less practical for prototyping activities.

 Additive manufacturing technologies

 Each main family of 3D printing processes is associated with different specific technologies.
-With the powder bed fusion process, Solaxis uses laser sintering technology (SLS) and for the material extrusion, we use fused deposition modeling (FDM or FFF).
+Under the powder bed fusion operation, Solaxis uses laser sintering technology (SLS) and under the material extrusion technique, we use fused deposition modeling (FDM or FFF).

 Selective Laser Sintering (SLS)

 Laser sintering is actually a physical reaction that fuses the particles of a powder to form a solid part.
 It allows the production of complex and high-precision parts.
 It is especially effective for the production of low-volume production.

 The term "fused deposition modeling" (FDM) has been patented by the Stratasys company.
 The 3D printing technique refers to the deposition of fused material, which is also called Fused Filament Fabrication (FFF).
 This technology, depending on the type of equipment, is particularly suitable for the production of parts intended for functional applications.
 Its speed of execution is also ideal for carrying out rapid design checks.
 In addition, it offers a large choice of materials and colors.